4b1dden/forklift/README.md

 my language. not sure what this will yet be, but I always wanted to build a dummy lang from scratch. so far i have no dependencies.

 things to fix {bad}:
-- [] evaluate fn calls as exprs on separate lines (this is really not as easy as it seems due to stack overflow errors :>)
+- [] singular fn calls cause problems to the parser (wish rust had TCO)
 - [] empty strings (" ") break the parser? lol

 todo: